varnishcache/varnish-cache/doc/sphinx/installation/help.rst

 and double postings of calls for help from people who forgot to check back on already opened Tickets.

-New ideas may get parked in our Github wiki, until we have time for them, or until we have thought out a good design.
+New ideas may get parked in our GitHub wiki, until we have time for them, or until we have thought out a good design.